binary-breakpoint/SmolEngine.RT/README.md

 3. Run `scripts/download_sdk.bat` to download SDK installer
 4. Run `editor/SmolEngine-Editor.exe`

-Sponza scene is located in the tests folder.
+The Sponza scene is located in the tests folder.